gaurangdeshmukh/cloudcomputing2018/infrastructure/aws/scripts/README.md

 ----------------------------------------------------------------------------------------------------
 # SYNOPSIS
-    Automates the creation of a custom IPv4 VPC, having public subnet, Internet gateway aTtached to VPC and Route tables using Shell Scripting
+    Automates the creation of a custom IPv4 VPC, having public subnet, Internet gateway attached to VPC and Route tables using Shell Scripting

 # DESCRIPTION
     This shell script leverages the AWS Command Line Interface (AWS CLI) to